DerFuchs/magento2-morelayouthandles/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-To do so, follow these steps:
+Enable every possible new layout handle in Magento's admin panel.
+Then set your layout updates in a layout xml file:

 1. Enable the layout handle you want to use: `Magento Admin -> Stores -> Configuration -> General -> More Layout Handles`
-1. Check if the new layout handle appears by using a developer toolbar or enabling the debug output of this module: `Magento Admin -> Stores -> Configuration -> General -> More Layout Handles -> General Settings -> Debug`
+2. Check if the new layout handle appears by using a developer toolbar or enabling the debug output of this module: `Magento Admin -> Stores -> Configuration -> General -> More Layout Handles -> General Settings -> Debug`
-1. Create a new file named by the resulting layout handle `<magento_root>/app/design/frontend/<vendor_name>/<theme_name>/Magento_Theme/layout/<layout_handle_name>.xml` (You don't have to use the Magento_Theme folder, it's just an example)
+3. Create a new file named by the resulting layout handle `<magento_root>/app/design/frontend/<vendor_name>/<theme_name>/Magento_Theme/layout/<layout_handle_name>.xml` (You don't have to use the Magento_Theme folder, it's just an example)
-1. Start writing your layout update XML.
+4. Start writing your layout update XML.
 Feel free to use this template as a starting point:
 ```xml
 <?xml version="1.0"?>
 <!--